-- In a bowl combine the eggs, almond flour, ginger, tamari, sesame oil, lime and scallions, stir until well combined
+In a bowl combine the eggs, almond flour, ginger, coconut amines (or tamari), sesame oil, lime and scallions, stir until well combined

-- Add in the cubed salmon and coriandor and mix until the salmon is evenly distributed throughout the mixture
+Add in the cubed salmon and cilantro and mix until the salmon is evenly distributed throughout the mixture

 Form cakes approximately 2 inches in diameter and place on a parchment paper lined baking sheet.